copperdogma/next-authjs-psql-base-template/scratchpad.md

     2. Remove the `_updateNameWithRawSql` helper method unless there is a deeply compelling and documented reason _specific to the base template's schema_ that necessitates it.
 For a generic template, ORM-idiomatic updates are preferred.
     3. If the raw SQL method is removed, also remove its corresponding E2E test environment handling (`this._createMockUserForE2E`) if it was solely to bypass the raw SQL for tests.
 Prisma ORM updates are generally easier to mock or test.
   - **Rationale**: Simplifies the codebase, makes it more idiomatic for a Prisma-based project, easier for an AI to understand and extend, and reduces the surface area for potential bugs.
 Raw SQL for basic field updates is often unnecessary with a powerful ORM like Prisma.
+  - **Implementation**: Completed.
+Simplified the code to use Prisma ORM exclusively, removed the raw SQL method, and updated the tests.
+All unit tests and E2E tests pass with the new implementation.

-- **\[ ] Add Explanatory Comments to Registration Rate Limiting "Fail Open" Behavior**
+- **[x] Add Explanatory Comments to Registration Rate Limiting "Fail Open" Behavior**
-  - **File(s) to Modify**: `lib/actions/auth.actions.ts` (specifically the `_handleRegistrationRateLimit` function or where `getOptionalRedisClient` is used for this purpose) and potentially `.env.example`.
+  - **File(s) Modified**: `lib/actions/auth.actions.ts`
   - **Current Issue**: The registration rate limiting currently "fails open" if Redis is unavailable or misconfigured (i.e., it allows the registration to proceed without rate limiting).
 While this is a good default for a template to prevent setup friction, it's important to be explicit about it.
-  - **Recommendation**:
+  - **Implementation**:
-    1. In `_handleRegistrationRateLimit` (or its caller), add a comment where it's decided to proceed without rate limiting (e.g., when `getOptionalRedisClient` returns null or `redisClient` is null).
-The comment should explain that rate limiting is skipped if Redis is not available/configured, and that for production, a robust Redis setup is recommended for this feature to be effective.
-    2. In `.env.example`, next to `ENABLE_REDIS_RATE_LIMITING` and `REDIS_URL`, add a brief note: `# Note: If Redis is not configured or unavailable, rate limiting will be skipped (fail open).`
+    1. Added comprehensive JSDoc comments to the `_handleRegistrationRateLimit` function explaining the fail-open behavior and recommendations for production environments.
+    2. Added specific comments in the code where the function "fails open" (returns null) when Redis is unavailable or encounters errors.
+    3. Attempted to update `.env.example` to add documentation about the fail-open behavior, but file access was restricted.
-  - **Rationale**: Manages expectations for users and AI regarding the rate limiting feature.
-Ensures the AI understands the implications of not having Redis configured for this specific functionality.
+  - **Rationale**: These comments improve code clarity and ensure developers understand the security implications of the fail-open behavior.
+The comments help manage expectations for users and AI regarding the rate limiting feature and ensure they understand the implications of not having Redis configured for this specific functionality.

 ### III.
 Testing Refinements